 On April 25, 2013, over a hundred friends and supporters attended Oshan’s federal court hearing.
 The judge decreed a “mandatory minimum” sentence of twelve and a half years in federal prison on charges of distributing psychedelics, with no right to parole.
 Oshan’s conviction followed two jury trials (the first ending in a hung jury).
-Currently he is serving time at the Englewood federal Correctional facility in Littleton, Colorado, near Denver.
+Currently he is serving time at Taft Correctional Camp in Taft, California, near Bakersfield.

 The immediate goal is to raise $20-30,000 for legal expenses needed to pursue his appeal.
 We started this campaign on September 15 with a community gathering and panel discussion.
 That night, we raised over $5,000 – click here for more details and video from this event.